OisinWrites/Pixel-Palace-Arcade/README.md

 21. Registered new models in admin.py file.
 22. Installed Pillow and updatedd requirements.txt
 23. Ran command python3 manage.py loaddata categories.
 Had to run migrate cmnd prior.
 Installed 9 objects successfully.
+24. Removed fixtures as that is prior gathered data for boutique ado project.
+Instead, build product list from scratch in admin panel.
+25. Add views for products
+26. Customise admin via admin.py for abiltiy to sort and search.
+27. Urls